onflow/nft-storefront/docs/documentation.md

     **Note -** *We recommend that marketplaces and p2p dApps create an off-chain notification service that tells their users (i.e., sellers) to remove the listings if they don’t hold the NFT anymore in the same account.*

-2. **Expired listings -** NFTStorefrontV2 introduces a safety measure to specify that a listing will expire after a certain period that can be set during the creation so no one can purchase the listing anymore.
+2. **Expired listings -** `NFTStorefrontV2` introduces a safety measure to specify that a listing will expire after a certain period that can be set during the creation so no one can purchase the listing anymore.
 It is not a fool-proof safety measure, but it does give some safe ground to the sellers for the ghost listings & stale listings.

     **Note -** *We recommended for marketplaces and p2p dApps not to show the expired listings on their dashboards.*

-## Purchase NFTs
+## Purchasing NFTs

 Purchasing NFTs through the `NFTStorefrontV2` is simple.
 The buyer has to provide the payment vault and the `commissionRecipient` , if applicable, during the purchase. p2p dApps don’t need any intermediaries to facilitate the purchase of listings. [`purchase`](#fun-purchase) API offered by the `Listing` resource gets used to facilitate the purchase of NFT.